 ‘Dancing With The Stars’ Rigged: Is The Show Fake?
-Experts Reveal It May Be!
+Experts Reveal It Might Be!

 Not quite, according to Gold Derby.
 In fact, even though the show is rigged in Heather Morris’s favor, Olympic gold medalist Simone Biles is still favored to win!

-“The “Dancing with the Stars” season 24 premiere is just one week away, and there is movement in our latest predictions, but not at the top: four-time Olympic gold medal-winning gymnast Simone Biles remains the woman to beat with 2/3 odds of winning the Mirror Ball Trophy.
+“The ‘Dancing with the Stars’ season 24 premiere is just one week away, and there is movement in our latest predictions, but not at the top: four-time Olympic gold medal-winning gymnast Simone Biles remains the woman to beat with 2/3 odds of winning the Mirror Ball Trophy.
 Four of our top five predicted favorites are women.
-Still in second place behind Biles is “Glee” actress Heather Morris, but Morris has improved to 3/1 odds, up slightly from 10/3 odds this time last week.
-She’s arguably the most experienced dancer among this year’s “DWTS” contestants, having appeared on “So You Think You Can Dance” and working as a backup dancer for Beyonce in addition to her role in the musical-comedy series “Glee.”
+Still in second place behind Biles is ‘Glee’ actress Heather Morris, but Morris has improved to 3/1 odds, up slightly from 10/3 odds this time last week.
+She’s arguably the most experienced dancer among this year’s ‘DWTS’ contestants, having appeared on ‘So You Think You Can Dance’ and working as a backup dancer for Beyonce in addition to her role in the musical-comedy series “Glee.”

 Fifth Harmony starlet Normani Kordei is also predicted to take home the top title.